0x2bc/community-repo/community-roadmap/ListingStrategy.md

 ### Check facts

-- Joystream mainnet is launched one month ago on December the 9th, 2022. [[See Mainnet Ann]](https://blog.joystream.org/mainnet-is-live/)
+- Joystream mainnet is launched one month ago on December the 9th, 2022. [[Mainnet Ann]](https://blog.joystream.org/mainnet-is-live/)
-- JOY token is not traded on the open market. [[See CMC Stats]](https://coinmarketcap.com/currencies/joystream/)
+- JOY token is not traded on the open market. [[CMC Stats]](https://coinmarketcap.com/currencies/joystream/)
-- 60m USD is full JOY market cap according to the latest fundrizing round. [[See 2022 Funding Ann]](https://blog.joystream.org/2022-funding/)
+- 60m USD is full JOY market cap according to the latest fundrizing round. [[2022 Funding Ann]](https://blog.joystream.org/2022-funding/)
 - 0.06 USD/JOY is a an estimated price of JOY token based of the token mCap of 60m USD
-- 32.77% of JOY supply was unlocked and available for transfers at the genesis block [[See Mainnet Ann]](https://blog.joystream.org/mainnet-is-live/)
+- 32.77% of JOY supply was unlocked and available for transfers at the genesis block [[Mainnet Ann]](https://blog.joystream.org/mainnet-is-live/)
-- 3.58% of JOY supply is being released every months during the following year [[See Mainnet Ann]](https://blog.joystream.org/mainnet-is-live/)
+- 3.58% of JOY supply is being released every months during the following year [[Mainnet Ann]](https://blog.joystream.org/mainnet-is-live/)
-- 3.6% is a current inflation rate [[See Polkadot Stats]](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.joystream.org%3A9944#/staking)
+- 3.6% is a current inflation rate [[Polkadot Stats]](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.joystream.org%3A9944#/staking)
-- 7.4% of JOY supply is currently staked which includes locked and unlocked tokens [[See Polkadot Stats]](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.joystream.org%3A9944#/staking)
+- 7.4% of JOY supply is currently staked which includes locked and unlocked tokens [[Polkadot Stats]](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.joystream.org%3A9944#/staking)
-- 905k USD/months is an expected spending of Joystream DAO once it's fully rolled out [[See Mainnet Params]](https://gist.github.com/bedeho/1b231111596e25b215bc66f0bd0e7ccc)
+- 905k USD/months is an expected spending of Joystream DAO once it's fully rolled out [[Mainnet Params]](https://gist.github.com/bedeho/1b231111596e25b215bc66f0bd0e7ccc)
-- 10 000 USD/day is an estimated cost of an attack that will completley block the transactional activity in the system, taking into account USD/JOY rate of 0.06 [[See Mainnet Params]](https://gist.github.com/bedeho/1b231111596e25b215bc66f0bd0e7ccc)
+- 10 000 USD/day is an estimated cost of an attack that will completley block the transactional activity in the system, taking into account USD/JOY rate of 0.06 [[Mainnet Params]](https://gist.github.com/bedeho/1b231111596e25b215bc66f0bd0e7ccc)

 ## Roles

 **Council:**

 1. Arrange the listing task in a way that ensures it has the highest priority
-2. Appoint individual (may be Council member) who will be wholly devoted to the task and accountable for the outcome.
+2. Appoint an individual (may be a Council member) who will be wholly devoted to the task and accountable for the outcome.
 This person can accomplish the task independently or coordinate the efforts of other members of the group.

 **Responsible person:**